yhan337-alt/Making-journal/journal-pages/week-10.md

 Following feedback from Hyein, I conducted additional informal testing of the Black Box interaction to peers.
 They suggested that the experience of recalling silence could be strengthened through more tangible and embodied triggers, rather than relying only on abstract reflection.
 Based on this feedback, I asked my peer to test an updated version of the interaction.

 ![data](../assets/week-10/image.png)
-*Figure X. Development of the Black Box prototype black exterior covering
+*Figure 16.
+Interacting with the Black Box interior structure.*

 During this testing, I introduced a new material component inside the Black Box.
 I write anonymous responses collected from my survey (e.g. “I was worried that what I said might sound stupid”) onto paper, crumple them, and place them inside the box.

 ![data](../assets/week-10/ㅎ.png)
-*Figure X. Development of the Black Box prototype black exterior covering
+*Figure 17.
+Handling and observing crumpled paper after interaction.*

 Participants were invited to reach in, feel the crumpled paper alongside the tactile surfaces, and optionally take one out to read before returning it.
 This created a stronger connection between silence as a personal memory and silence as a shared experience.
 When tested again with peers, they noted that the interaction felt clearer and more emotionally grounded compared to the previous version.